w5xd/PacketThermometer/README.md

 <li>If you baked a temperature sensor, it should also be printed out on the Serial port.
 <li>Once the Battery Extender circuit works as predicted, the remaing top side PCB components should be
 mounted <i>except</i> the Pro Mini
-<li>Solder the AA cell holder(s) to the PCB bottom
+<li>Solder the AA cell holder(s) to the PCB bottom.
+In REV08 of the PCB and later, and using
+the Keystone 2462 double AA holder, these last two items can be in either order.
+Otherwise, you had better solder the Pro Mini last.
 <li>Finally, the Pro Mini may be soldered onto the headers installed in step (3) above.
 </ol>

 Power options
 <ul>
 <li>The circuit is simple and can be haywired without a PCB.
-Its the builder's choice.
 <li>The PCB has positions for two AA cells.
 It has hole configurations for
 cell holders.
 Either a two-cell keystone 2462 holder or two one-cell keystone 2460 holders fit.
 In PCB REV08 and later, the 2462 fits in either of two orientations that are 180 degrees rotated.